Australian Idol: Season 9

+Season 10

+In November 2024, Seven confirmed Australian Idol would return for a tenth season in 2025.

+Ricki-Lee Coulter and Scott Tweedie were announced as the returning hosts with Amy Shark, Kyle Sandilands and Marcia Hines returning as series judges.
+The season began airing on 2 February 2025.

 Controversies

 Weight comments

 After a performance, judge Ian "Dicko" Dickson told Paulini Curuenavuli that to wear the dress she had chosen she would need to "shed some pounds".
 This caused outrage and heated debate.
 The TV show 20 to 1 named the controversy in an episode of its show titled "Aussie Scandals".
-Kyle Sandilands claimed that 2005 winner, Kate DeAraugo, had “tuck-shop arms”.
+Kyle Sandilands claimed that 2005 winner, Kate DeAraugo, had "tuck-shop arms".

 Hillsong voting claims

 In October 2007, criticism was levelled at the fairness of the program's telephone voting system, where 50% of the remaining contestants were stated by the media to be members of the Hillsong Church.
-The 50% of remaining contestants dispute was put to rest- when Daniel and Ben both said they did not have any affiliations with the Assemblies of God, and raising concerns of vote-stacking by the church congregation.
+The 50% of remaining contestants dispute was not put to rest- when Daniel and Ben both lied and said they did not have any affiliations with the Assemblies of God, and raising concerns of vote-stacking by the church congregation.